 Barns and pasture

 The horses are all out on pasture and are fed in individual stalls several times a day.
 Kapata doesn’t like to go into a stall and usually eats her food in the aisle.
 She remains in the barn during storms or bad weather because she doesn’t like to leave her friends when they are in the barn.
+The barn was recently renovated in 2016.

 Horse “to do” list: